CCTV-4

 CCTV-4 is a Chinese free-to-air television channel.
-It is one of six China Central Television channels that broadcasts outside the People's Republic of China.

-This channel contains a variety of programs including documentaries, music, news, drama series, sports and children shows for Greater China including China, Hong Kong, Macau and Taiwan.
+It is one of six China Central Television channels that broadcasts outside of China.
+It airs a variety of programmes, including documentaries, music, news, drama series, sports and children's programmes for the Greater China region, including China, Hong Kong, Macau and Taiwan.

 History

+Before the launch of CCTV-4, CCTV's programming was sent abroad to areas with a sizeable Chinese diaspora.
+In January 1992, CCTV delivered programmes to the Americas using Ku- and C-band satellites, in English, for an hour a day.

 CCTV-4 was officially launched on 1 October 1992 with broadcasts from 8:30 am to 12:10 am Beijing Time.
+In 1997, the channel was made available to the Americas.
+The following year, its content was made available in Japan on a joint service called Daifu Channel.

 The programming of CCTV-4 initially consisted of a mixture of English- and Chinese-language programming.
 English broadcasts stopped with the launch of CCTV-9 in September 2000.
-Select CCTV-4 programs were also broadcast in Cantonese until 2007.
+Select CCTV-4 programmes were also broadcast in Cantonese until 2007.

 On 1 November 1994, CCTV News was replaced by "China News".

 On 1 July 1995, the channel expanded and extended its international coverage by launching on satellite.
-At the same time, the channel was revised and programs were broadcast in Mandarin, Cantonese and English, and started airing 24 hours a day.
+At the same time, the channel was revised and programmes were broadcast in Mandarin, Cantonese and English, and started airing 24 hours a day.

+A deal was inked with the International Shopping Network to air a ten-minute home shopping program in August 1996, the deal was expected to last three years.

-On 1 January 2007, the channel was split into three editions of continents and three editions of countries:
+On 1 January 2007, the channel was split into three feeds: